netgainsystems/docs/content/news/_index.md

 weight: 14
 ---

-Product realted news will be avaialbe here.
+Product realted news will be available here.